WladimirSidorenko/DiscourseSenser/README.rst

 This package provides core functionality for sense disambiguation of explicit and implicit discourse connectives for PDTB-like discourse parsing.
-It has been created for the CoNLL-2016 shared task.
+It was created for the CoNLL-2016 shared task.

 The main package **dsenser** currently comprises the following classifiers which can be trained either individually or bundled into
 ensembles:

 **dsenser.major.MajorSenser**
-  a simplistic classifier which returns the conditional probabilities of senses given the connective;
+  a simplistic classifier which returns conditional probabilities of senses given a connective;

 **dsenser.wang.WangSenser**
  an optimized reimplementation of `Wang et al.`_'s sense classification